code4it-dev/c4it-hugo/content/architecture-note/004-testing-pyramid-vs-testing-diamond/index.md

 If you rename a class or change the internal data access (eg: you transform a static class into a service), you don't want to update the tests: as long as the final result is correct, the test is more than enough.

-## How do they impact code coverage
+## Code Coverage and Testing Strategies

 As I often say, **reaching a high Code Coverage is not a useful goal**: a system with 100% test coverage still has bugs - it's just that you haven't found them yet.